FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/usageunit.md

 ## Description

-A unit of measurement for consumption or usage of resources or services
+A unit of measurement for consumption or usage of resources or services.

 ## Content constraints